 passed away) being strong devotees to the strict Jewish religion

 triumphed by Pharisees.
-The woman in this text was a Christian and
+The woman in the text was a Christian and was

 living in Rome.